 Saint Bernard is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Louisiana.
 With a population of 7,951 people and three constituent neighborhoods, Saint Bernard is the 77th largest community in Louisiana.

-When you are in Saint Bernard, you'll notice that it is more blue-collar than most other communities in America.
-39.02% of Saint Bernard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Saint Bernard is generally considered to be a blue-collar town.
+39.02% of the Saint Bernard workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Saint Bernard is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Saint Bernard who work in office and administrative support (12.73%), sales jobs (8.03%), and farm management occupations (7.58%).

 Saint Bernard is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.